Integrated Sensing and Communication Signals Toward 5G-A and 6G: A Survey: ISAC Signal Processing

 \subsection{Super Resolution Method}

 The accuracy of 2D FFT and CC methods is limited by the sampling rate.
 Super resolution methods effectively overcome the limitations of the sampling rate, and provide high estimation accuracy and resolution compared with channel information matrix method and spectrum lines estimator method.
-The MUSIC method comprehensively has the best sensing performance among the super resolution methods with high computational complexity.
-The resolution and computational complexity of the ESPRIT method are both the highest \cite{sanson2018comparison}.
+The MUSIC method comprehensively has the best accuracy among the super resolution methods with high computational complexity.
+The accuracy and computational complexity of the ESPRIT method are both medium \cite{sanson2018comparison}.
 Although the implementation of the MVDR method is simple, it has low resolution and accuracy.
 The performance comparison among the super resolution methods in terms of computational complexity, accuracy and resolution is shown in Table \ref{Performance comparison of super resolution methods}.